California Gov. Newsom will pick Feinstein’s replacement. He pledged in past to choose a Black woman

 And while Democrats continue to control Congress’ upper chamber, Feinstein’s absence will make it harder to advance Biden’s judge nominees in the Judiciary Committee.

-“The idea that a Black woman should be appointed only as a caretaker to simply check a box is insulting to countless Black women across this country who have carried the Democratic Party to victory election after election,” Lee tweeted.
+“The idea that a Black woman should be appointed only as a caretaker to simply check a box is insulting to countless Black women across this country who have carried the Democratic Party to victory election after election,” Lee posted on X, formerly known as Twitter.

+That was echoed by Allison of She the People, who said, “Black women are not mere caretakers, but the voting and organizing center of the national Democratic Party.”

+Lee on Friday posted that Feinstein was “a champion for our state, and served as the voice of a political revolution for women.”
+She did not address the open seat.

 Some California Democrats are still upset about Newsom’s last Senate appointment.

-He chose Alex Padilla, then California’s secretary of state, to replace Kamala Harris in the Senate when she was elected vice president.
+He chose Alex Padilla, then California’s secretary of state and a personal friend, to replace Harris.
 That process took more than six weeks.
 That made Padilla California’s first Latino senator, but it also left the Senate without a Black woman.

 He later promised that if Feinstein’s seat became vacant, he would choose a Black woman to replace her.